polychromatic/polychromatic-docs/pages/openrazer.md

 ---

+### How do I set up secure boot?

+Secure boot is a UEFI feature to prevent unsigned kernels and drivers from loading.
+This can be a problem for OpenRazer, as the driver is not signed.

+See [Secure Boot](https://github.com/openrazer/openrazer/wiki/Secure-Boot) on OpenRazer's wiki.

+---

 ### Can I use on-the-fly macro recording?

 Yes, the OpenRazer daemon supports this for Razer keyboards (like the BlackWidow Chroma)